 For all employees who are subject to an isolation or quarantine because of a work-related COVID-19 case or a work-related close contact COVID-19 exposure, the City will maintain the employees' seniority and all other employee rights and benefits, including the employees' right to their former job status, during the isolation or quarantine period.
-The City may consider benefit payments from public sources, including under the FFCRA and Labor Code section 248., if applicable, in determining how to maintain earnings, rights, and benefits, where permitted by law and when not covered by workers' compensation.
+The City may consider benefit payments from public sources., if applicable, in determining how to maintain earnings, rights, and benefits, where permitted by law and when not covered by workers' compensation.